plotters-rs/plotters/README.md

 ### Elements

 In Plotters, elements are the building blocks of figures.
-All elements are able to drawn on a drawing area.
+All elements are able to be drawn on a drawing area.
 There are different types of built-in elements, like lines, texts, circles, etc.
 You can also define your own element in the application code.